 Yamaha RD 350 cafe racer project – two strokes of genius

-The RD is our first love and taste of a performance two stroke, my first professional and another award winning build are RDs.
+The RD is our first love and taste of a performance two-stroke, my first professional and another award-winning build are RDs.

-They are very special to people who grew up riding or dreaming of them in india, and this is just one such love story.
+They are very special to people who grew up riding or dreaming of them in India, and this is just one such love story.

 IBEX – Yamaha RD 350 cafe racer

-Weather it is the alloy gas tank & body panels, or the carbon fibre bodied calculated expansion chambers or the 40 odd billet custom parts carved in wood and then manufactured in aluminium that makes this Yamaha RD 350 cafe racer so special.
+Whether it is the alloy gas tank & body panels, or the carbon fibre bodied calculated expansion chambers or the 40 odd billet custom parts carved in wood and then manufactured in aluminium that makes this Yamaha RD 350 cafe racer so special.